AshveryaSinghal/Music-Webpage/README.md

-Got it!
-Here's an improved, **API-free** and **clean** `README.md` for your project that still highlights voice functionality without mentioning Web APIs explicitly:

----

 # 🎵 Voice-Controlled Music Filter

 A beautiful, interactive music browsing interface that lets users **search and filter songs by typing or speaking** — no third-party APIs involved.
 With a stylish design and smooth user experience, it's the perfect front-end project for showcasing your skills in HTML, CSS, and JavaScript.